Minnesota: Lead on AI Now, or Miss This Wave. Again.

 The response from our political leadership to the most significant restructuring of the knowledge economy in 80 years has been a social media tax and a Governor’s Council on the Future AI Economy.
 A commission is how you study a wave.
 Not how you ride one.

-What we need is a targeted recruitment operation aimed at 1,000 founders already operating at scale and ready for something different.
+What we need is a targeted recruitment operation aimed at 1,000 battle-ready founders.
 A two or three person team does not need a $50 million incentives package or a plant siting.
 It needs a warm introduction to Mayo Clinic or Cargill as a first enterprise customer, a modest performance-based forgivable loan, and someone making the ask explicitly: come build the next Minnesota Exception here.

 Senator Klobuchar has spent years fighting the dominance of the very platforms now disrupting our economy.
-That work points directly to what Minnesota needs next: a federal package with three legs: a portable performance-based forgivable loan for founders who relocate here; a founder-visa pathway; and a federal matching fund for state-level founder recruitment programs like the one we are trying to build.
-Call it the New Homestead Act.
+That work points directly to what Minnesota needs next: a federal package with three legs: a portable performance-based forgivable loan for founders who relocate here, a founder-visa pathway, and a federal matching fund for state-level founder recruitment programs like the one we are trying to build.
+Call it the AI Homestead Act.

 Migration patterns among mobile, high-value founders will be set a year from now.
 Ecosystems tip early and they compound, and the cities that establish a scene in 2026 will be difficult to dislodge in 2036.
 After missing on the PC, the internet, and the mobile phone, we cannot miss the AI wave too.
 The business community that stayed so silent during Metro Surge cannot afford to stay silent about this.
 If you are a Minnesota business leader, make a direct introduction to a founder you know.
 Offer your company as a first customer reference.
 Call Senator Klobuchar’s office.
 The founders we need are one conversation away.